 Not a member?
 Come on a few of our day outings to check us out before joining.
 Your membership supports local and statewide outdoor recreation and helps protect the natural and wild places that we love and need.

 Leaders: Download Signup/Release Form by Clicking ADK-Release-of-liability-group-form-2016

-MID-WEEK PADDLES – Leader: Glenda Schwarze email@example.com.
+MID-WEEK PADDLES – Through mid-October.
+Leader: Glenda Schwarze email@example.com.
 She will lead quiet water 2 hour paddles with beach put-ins.
-Starting in May they will be held on the 2nd and 4th Thursdays of every month.
+They will be held on the 2nd and 4th Thursdays of every month ending mid-October.
 To add your name to the Mid-Week paddle list, go to the bottom of the weekly e-mail to update your subscription.